amkherad/amkherad.github.io/tabs/about.md

 ---
 title: About
 ---
-Full-stack developer with 10+ years experience in making small to big applications and systems.
+Full-stack developer with 10+ years of experience in making small to big applications and systems.
+I designed and implemented many softwares throughout these years including 20+ compilers, 10+ full-stack frameworks in different environments.
+I began writing code when I was around 14, and the first piece of code I ever wrote was a very simple interpreter for C language in C!, when I was learning C language I tried to implement the simple functions that the book was using like `strlen`, then it turned into trying to parse and execute arithmetic expressions..., I didn't know what I'm doing back then, but now I know that the first code I wrote was an interpreter!

 # Skills
 * Highly skilled with [.NET Platform](/pages/skills/dotnet/dotnet-programmer-details)